-Suppose now that we have an isosceles triangle ΔABC in which d(A, B) = d(A, C).
-In such cases one has a natural symmetry of the triangle with respect to the line joining A to the midpoint of B and C, and one aspect of this symmetry is a nontrivial congruence of the isosceles triangle with itself; specifically, $\Delta ABC \cong \Delta ACB$.
+Suppose now that we have an isosceles triangle $\Delta ABC$ in which d(A, B) = d(A, C).
+In such cases one has a natural symmetry of the triangle with respect to the line joining A to the midpoint of B and C, and one aspect of this symmetry is a nontrivial congruence of the isosceles triangle with itself; specifically, $\Delta ABC \cong \Delta ACB$ .
 In mathematics, an isomorphism from an object to itself is called an automorphism.
 The identity map from the object to itself is a trivial example of an automorphism, and the isosceles triangle example indicates that some structures may have other automorphisms.

 The word "isomorphic" means "identical shape" or "same form," and in mathematics it means that one has a rule for passing between two objects that preserves all the mathematical structure that is essential in a given context.
-In particular, if two objects are isomorphic, a statement about the structure of the first object is true if and only if the corresponding statement about the second object is true.
-Such principles can be extremely useful, especially when one of the objects is relatively easy to work with and the other is less so.
+In particular, if two objects are isomorphic, a statement about the properties or structure of the first object is true if and only if the corresponding statement about the second object is true (for example, in Euclidean geometry if we know that $\Delta ABC \cong \Delta DEF$ , then $\Delta ABC$ is equilateral if and only if $\Delta DEF$ is equilateral).
+Such principles can be extremely useful, especially when one of the objects is relatively easy to work with and the other is less so; one example of this is given by Theorem II.39 below).